soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-27 Emergency Asbestos Project Notification.* ::

-(a) An emergency asbestos project involves the removal, enclosure or encapsulation of asbestos-containing material that was not planned but is undertaken when sudden unexpected event(s) result in a situation in which any delay in abatement would pose an immediate danger to public safety and health.
+(a) An emergency asbestos project involves the removal, enclosure, encapsulation or cleanup of asbestos-containing material that was not planned but is undertaken when sudden unexpected event(s) result in a situation in which any delay in abatement would pose an immediate danger to public safety and health.

 (b) When such an emergency asbestos project occurs, immediate telephone notification shall be provided to DEP's asbestos control program.
 Telephone notification shall include: